4DL: a four-valued Dynamic logic and its proof-theory: Introduction

-A core point of this paper is precisely the introduction of this novel approach to the semantics of modal formulas and their negation.
+A core point of this paper is precisely the adoption of this alternative approach to the semantics of modal formulas and their negations.
 The general idea is that when negation occurs directly before a modal operator it \emph{will} directly affect the interpretation of the transition.
 In particular, the negation of modal formulas is associated with evidence about the \emph{absence} of transitions, whereas modal formulas not involving negation before the modal operator are interpreted using evidence about the \emph{presence} of transitions.
-In \fhl, introduced in Section 2, the formula $\neg @_i\Diamond j$ expresses that there is not a transition from the state named by $i$ to the state named by $j$.
-It will no longer be regarded as equivalent to the formula $@_i\Box \neg j$, which in \fhl\ expresses that all transitions starting from $i$ end in a state different from $j$.
+In \fhl, introduced in Section 2, the formula $@_i\neg \Diamond j$ expresses that there is not a transition from the state named by $i$ to the state named by $j$, whereas the formula $@_i\Box \neg j$ expresses that all transitions starting from $i$ end in a state different from $j$.
 Notice the shift in perspective: the former talks about absence of transitions; the latter, in opposition, talks about the presence of transitions.
-The duality between modal operators will thus be abandoned.
+These formulas will not be regarded as equivalent, which means that \fhl\ lacks formal duality (other modal systems that lack formal duality have been proposed in \cite{formalduality}).

-The presence or absence of transitions is captured by decoupling the accessibility relation into positive and negative versions, in an analogous fashion to what is commonly accepted for propositional variables, with positive and negative valuations being used to interpret $p$ and $\neg p$, respectively.
+The presence and absence of transitions is captured by decoupling the accessibility relation into positive and negative versions, in an analogous fashion to what is commonly accepted for propositional variables, with positive and negative valuations being used to interpret $p$ and $\neg p$, respectively.
 Thus positive accessibility relations will be used for the interpretation of formulas of the form $\Diamond\varphi$ and $\Box\varphi$, and negative accessibility relations will be used for the interpretation of formulas of the form $\neg\Diamond\varphi$ and $\neg\Box\varphi$.

-The logic \fhl, which will serve as basis for the dynamic version that appears later on, incorporates paraconsistency (and paracompleteness) at the level of propositional variables and accessibility relations and is such that models may satisfy $@_i p$ and $@_i\neg p$ simultaneously (or neither), as well as they may satisfy both $@_i \Diamond j$ and $@_i \neg \Diamond j$ (or neither).
+The logic \fhl\ is endowed with paraconsistency and paracompleteness at the level of propositional variables and accessibility relations: models in this system may satisfy $@_i p$ and $@_i\neg p$ simultaneously, or neither, as well as they may satisfy both $@_i \Diamond j$ and $@_i \neg \Diamond j$, or neither.